 “What a desolate place would be a world without flowers?
 It would be a face without a smile; a feat without a welcome.
 Are not flowers the stars of earth?
 Are not our stars the flowers of heaven?” -Clara Louise Balfour

-Greek myth tells us that Hecate, the patroness of witches, instructed her daughters in the herbal arts.
+Greek myth includes stories of Hecate, the Patroness of Witches, who teaches Her daughters about the herbal arts.
 They, in turn, taught all witches how to use this knowledge.
 Plant lore from that point forward became a sacred trust for wise people and cunning folk everywhere−for healing, love, fertility, prosperity, and every other kind of magic imaginable.

-This myth, which is but one of many linking witches and nature together, gives us a peek into the minds of our ancestors.
-It seems that our predecessors were a very superstitious lot.
+The myth, which is but one of many linking witches and nature together, reveals our ancestors’ mindset.
+It seems our predecessors were a very superstitious lot.
 Exactly when and where all the superstitions about witches and plants developed is fuzzy because it predates written history.
 What is quite certain is that historians, philosophers, and modern Wiccans alike have found it difficult, if not impossible, to read anything about one of these subjects without stumbling across information on the other.

 For example, in reading a Celtic book about trees, you might discover that ash wood was essential in a witch’s broom to prevent drowning (you know how witches hate water).
-In a medieval treatise on herbalism, you might discover that all witches had to grow hemlock in their garden to honor Hecate… not to mention the fact that hemlock was a component in their wicked spells.
+In a medieval treatise on herbalism, you might discover that all witches had to grow hemlock in their garden to honor Hecate … not to mention that hemlock was a component in their wicked spells.

 The Witch’s Garden

-Speaking of gardens, popular folklore has it that the sun should not be allowed to shine on a witch’s plants because the light would steal the special properties of the herbs.
-Around the magical garden one could always find a hawthorn hedge to protect the power contained therein and provide the witch with a handy place to hide.
+Regarding gardens, popular folklore has it that allowing the Sun to shine on a witch’s plants results in the sunlight stealing the herbs’ special properties.
+Around the magical garden, one could always find a hawthorn hedge to protect the power contained therein and provide the witch with a handy place to hide.
 And what the witch didn’t grow herself, she’d find elsewhere.

 One of These Things is Not Like the Other

-Different cultures had their own unique outlook about the uses for witchy wildflowers and plants.
+Different cultures had a unique outlook about the uses of witchy wildflowers and plants.
 People in medieval Germany carried marjoram sprigs to safeguard themselves from a spell, but witches in medieval France used them in love potions!
 Agrimony and hazel were used by witch hunters to uncover occult activity, while the witches themselves were using these plants to keep nasty critters like goblins at bay and for water witching (dousing).
-Similarly, it was common practice (and still is in some areas) throughout Europe to lay a broom across the threshold to keep a witch from entering, yet this very same broom could be used as the witch’s magical transportation!
+Similarly, it was common practice (and still is in some areas) throughout Europe to lay a broom across the threshold to keep a witch from entering.
+Yet, this very same broom could be used as the witch’s magical transportation!